What Do You and Your Favorite Movie Have in Common?

 Trying to figure out what your Red Thread is or even just a piece of it?
 Here’s a hint: what’s your favorite movie?
 Hiding in many screenplays on page five, which is about five minutes into the script, is a secret that can help you figure out what your Red Thread, or at least a piece of it, might be.
 What is that?

 Well, this is something I first found out about from Steven Pressfield, who is an author and a blogger.
 An amazing blog, by the way.
 But he mentioned that many screenplays, not all, follow a template of sorts where somewhere around page five the author of the screenplay writes in the theme of the movie; in other words, the Red Thread!
-In a seemingly meaningless piece of dialogue, back and forth between characters or some other way, they will reveal what the whole movie is really about.
+In a seemingly meaningless piece of dialogue, either back and forth between characters or some other way, they will reveal what the whole movie is really about.

 And the reason why I say “well, if you’re trying to figure out your Red Thread, go watch your favorite movie,” is that if you listen for that, and if that movie follows that template, you might be able to discover one of those pieces that really resonates for you.
 In other words, some idea, whatever the movie’s about, is something that you, too, believe.